darshgun/atlaskit/docs/guides/03-linking.md

 ## Usage

-Linking packages in Atlaskit is more difficult than the standard workflow of running `yarn link`.
-This is because of the majority of packages in the repo need to be built because `yarn link` uses symlinks and building all packages in the repo takes a significant amount of time.
+Linking packages in Atlaskit is more difficult than the standard workflow of running the built-in `yarn link` command.
+This is because of the majority of packages in the repo need to be built as `yarn link` uses symlinks and building all packages in the repo takes a significant amount of time.

 To handle this problem, we provide two main ways of linking packages: